openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 **Positional arguments:**

 ``<POLICY>``
-  Name of the policy to be updated.
+  Name or ID of the policy to be shown.

 .. _senlin_policy-type-list: